vuejs/apollo/README.md

 ## Mutations

 Mutations are queries that change your data state on your apollo server.
 For more info, visit the [apollo doc](http://dev.apollodata.com/core/apollo-client-api.html#ApolloClient\.mutate).
+There is a mutation-focused [example app](https://github.com/Akryum/vue-apollo-todos) you can look at.

 ```javascript
 methods: {